-The CCA is host to several actuarial communities and SIGs; active forums for getting answers, sharing your concerns, and taking actions to help shape the profession.
-The specialized knowledge that CCA Communities' members share continually helps to guide the design of CCA presentations, seminars, audiocasts and other continuing education offerings, advancing the practice.
+The CCA is host to several actuarial communities; active forums for getting answers, sharing your concerns, and taking actions to help shape the profession.
+The specialized knowledge that CCA Communities' members share continually helps to guide the design of CCA presentations, seminars, webinars and other continuing education offerings, advancing the practice.

 Public Plans Community